At Collegis Education, data is in our DNA. It’s the foundation of everything we do.

-Dashboard 1: Enrollment Trends
+Dashboard 1: Enrollment trends

 Can you tell whether your inquiries, apps or starts are up?
-By understanding general year-over-year performance, colleges can start planning for the future.
+By understanding general year-over-year performance, you can start planning for the future.
 By comparing year-over-year and quarter-over-quarter statistics, admissions teams can monitor their progress and whether they’ve hit previous benchmarks.

-Dashboard 2: Marketing Source Trends
+Dashboard 2: Marketing source trends

-Dashboard 3: Admissions Pipeline
+Dashboard 3: Admissions pipeline

 What does your pipeline look like for prospective students?
-By understanding the stages that prospective students are in, admissions teams can start to identify bottlenecks and reprioritize resources to help move students through the funnel more efficiently.
+By understanding the stages that prospective students are in, admissions teams can start to pinpoint bottlenecks and reprioritize resources to help move students through the funnel more efficiently.

 Dashboard 4: Geography

-Dashboard 5: Distance Groupings
+Dashboard 5: Distance groupings

-Dashboard 6: Yield Rate
+Dashboard 6: Yield rate

-Dashboard 7: Admissions Efficiency
+Dashboard 7: Admissions efficiency

-Dashboard 8: Rep Performance
+Dashboard 8: Rep performance

 Do you know which of your admissions representatives are driving starts?
 This can help you ensure that your top performers are free to focus on inquiries rather than paperwork.
 Alternatively, it can help you identify which admissions reps your staff should look to learn from.

-Dashboard 9: Campus Performance
+Dashboard 9: Campus performance

-Dashboard 10: Performance Against Goal
+Dashboard 10: Performance against goal

 How is the college performing against its goals?
 An enrollment dashboard should, ultimately, inform how the college is faring in its pursuit of enrollment goals.
-By measuring against these goals, colleges can quickly know how they are doing and adjust if needed.
+By measuring against these goals, teams can quickly know how they are doing and adjust if needed.

 Dashboard reviews are a great way to verify your assumptions with data.
-By making a practice of reviewing dashboards, you’ll quickly notice when changes occur.
-That will allow you to be more nimble in your approaches by adjusting as needed as the market fluctuates.
+By making a practice of reviewing dashboards, you’ll quickly notice when changes occur, which allows you to be more nimble in your approaches by adjusting as the market fluctuates.